The vanilkové rohlíčky are one of the classic Czech Christmas sweets: crescent-shaped cookies.

 • Typical ingredients: Flour, clarified butter (ghee or beurre noisette), almonds, sugar

-• Aromas: Sometimes brandy, mastika, rose or orange water
+• Flavors: Sometimes brandy, mastika, rose water, or orange

-• Coating: Abundant powdered sugar (to the point of being completely white)
+• Coating: Abundant powdered sugar (until completely white)

 • Texture: Very crumbly, often richer in butter